 It was May of 2004, and I found myself biking up the Eastside Road in the Lower Seymour Conservation Reserve, a favourite destination of mine.
 At one time, not so long ago, this valley was home to magnificent stands of old growth forest.
 Now, though much has been lost, the area’s timber is protected for future generations to enjoy.
 That day, I was in search of the Eagles Nest Grove.

 A cool spring morning warmed gradually, with morning mist occasionally drifting in.
 There was much to lose myself in as I climbed the steep incline near the 8 km mark.
 The grove, according to an old Western Canada Wilderness Committee map, was roughly three more kilometres away.
-Discovered by noted tree hunter Ralf Kelman, the Eagles Nest Grove was named for the sizeable nest atop one of the larger Douglas firs.
+First located by noted tree hunter Ralf Kelman in the 1990s, the Eagles Nest Grove was named for the sizeable nest atop one of the largest Douglas firs.

 On my way to the grove, I decided to pay a visit to Rolf Lake, now called Lost Lake.
 The lake is nestled at the bottom of the Rolf Creek Valley, which has its headwaters high above in the snowfields of the Seymour-Runner Col. If you’re lucky, you’ll see Pacific Newts basking on the shore there, and sometimes a deer or a black bear.